branch987/branchs-onshape-pad/README.md

 # branchs-onshape-pad
-this is my keypad to speed up my cadding process
+i followed the guide on hack club to design this keypad using the rp2040 microcontroller with 5 switches to have some shortcuts availbe to me